Ayres Sensory Integration

 Smith Roley et al. published an article with the same title in 2007, when the term Ayres Sensory Integration was trademarked.
 The trademark has an educational purpose, and the article provided the intended education about ASI®.

-In most countries, health and education professionals recognize that OT is the go-to profession for SI and sensory processing.
+Most countries, health and education professionals recognize OT as the go-to profession if expertise in Sensory Integration and sensory processing is needed.

 See full references in the article "Understanding Ayres Sensory Integration"